Breastfeeding your baby – the first week

 “Colostrum is the concentrated mix of nutrition which includes antibodies and white blood cells to help protect your baby against viruses and other infections.
 It provides the perfect first food and is easy to digest,” Associate Professor Laws says.

 “It also helps with recovery from pregnancy and childbirth.
-Breastfeeding stimulates the production of hormones which both reduce the risk of complications after delivery and help to contract your uterus back down to its pre-pregnant shape and size.”
+Breastfeeding stimulates the production of hormones which both reduce the risk of complications after delivery and help to contract the uterus back down to its pre-pregnant shape and size.”

 Your baby’s first feed